Employee burnout is real and has been on the rise for the past few years.

 HR professionals can have one-on-one interactions with confrontational employees to have an unbiased understanding of the cause of the dispute.

 Adverse reactions to feedback go hand-in-hand with a cynical attitude.
+In many workplaces, employees receive constructive criticism regularly.
+It shouldn’t lead to overly negative reactions.

 However, a burnt-out employee, who already feels stressed and unmotivated at work, may react negatively when told their work isn’t up to the mark.
 They may feel they are receiving unfair treatment.

+Has an employee begun blaming coworkers or workflows for every mistake rather than using feedback constructively?
 An employee who reacts defensively (instead of receptively) to constructive criticism may signify job burnout.

 Managers who give feedback should speak to such employees to try and identify the reasons for burnout.
 HR professionals can also help to resolve the employee’s stress.